Mathics3/mathics-development-guide/docs/running.rst

     $ mathicsserver -p 8010

-The default port for Mathics is 8000.
+The default port for Mathics3 is 8000.
 Make sure you have the necessary privileges to start an application that listens to this port.
-Otherwise, you will have to run Mathics as super-user.
+Otherwise, you will have to run Mathics3 as super-user.

 By default, the Web server is only reachable from your local machine.
 To be able to access it from another computer, use the option ``-e``.